ifandelse/writing/techpro/web client storage options/post.md

         }
     };

 Our `getWriter` function takes the contents we want to save and a callback, and returns a function that handles writing the data.
-Inside it you can see that we're using the fileEntry handle passed in (`getFile` passes this arg into the success callback) to create a writer.
+Inside it you can see that we're using the fileEntry handle passed in (`getFile` passes this argument into the success callback) to create a writer.
 Once we have the `fileWriter` instance (yet another level deep in nested callbacks, sigh), we hook up a `onwriteend` and `onerror` handler.
 Then we stored our serialized `contents` array in a BLOG and write it to our file.
 It's important to note that I'm overwriting the file in this case, not appending.
 You *can* append, though.
 If you simply wanted to add something to the end of the file, then you could include `fileWriter.seek(fileWriter.length);` before you call `fileWriter.write(blob)`.

 ##Mobile Device File System APIs
 In my role as a Developer Advocate for [Icenium](http://www.icenium.com/), I definitely run into the need to store data in a mobile device's file system when building [hybrid mobile apps](http://tech.pro/blog/1355/when-to-go-native-mobile-web-or-cross-platformhybrid).
 Icenium, like PhoneGap, uses [Apache Cordova](http://cordova.apache.org/), which already supports file system access.
 The good news is the Apachae Cordova File API is based on the W3C File API spec - which means nearly everything you saw in the above examples will be relevant.
 The main exception is that you won't need to use webkit-prefixed methods (e.g. - use `window.requestFileSystem` instead of `window.webkitRequestFileSystem`).
 In fact, it's quite common to see developers normalizing the webkit-prefixed methods in web applications like this: